pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date :01-Mar-2022**
-## Chat in ErpNext
+## Chat in ErpGuru
-- The Chat room is a tool, which allows you to send and receive messages to other Users within your ERPNext account.
+- The Chat room is a tool, which allows you to send and receive messages to other Users within your ErpGuru account.
 - To start a Chat, you can click on the Chat icon on the Desk.
 When you do this, a Chatbox will Pop Up, which will have a list of all the Users you have     been chatting with.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 3-Mar-2022**
-## Chat Room in ErpNext
+## Chat Room in ErpGuru
 For every new Chat that has been opened in the system, a Chat Room gets created.
 A list of all your Chat Rooms can be fetched in the Chat Room List when you search for it from the Global search.

 <br>